railslove/patterns/Readme.md

 ### Adding new patterns

-New patterns should always be added through a Pull Request, so they can be reviewd and improved by multiple people.
+**New patterns should always be added through a Pull Request**, so they can be reviewed and improved by multiple people.
 For now, we have directories for different languages, which themselves have a `Readme` listing the contents.

 A pattern should life inside a distinct markdown file.
 It should explain what